We want to provide information to help you apply for the benefits you deserve.

 17. What does “estate planning” include?

 Estate planning involves organizing your assets and property to be handled correctly when you die.
-It includes a will, trusts, property and gift designations, you will have to designate beneficiaries and give power of attorney.
+It includes a will, trusts, property and gift designations, and you may need to designate beneficiaries and who is allowed to make decisions on your behalf.

 18. Do I need to hire an attorney for my estate planning?